ku-sldg/rust-am-lib/README.md

 # rust-am-lib
-A repository to hold Rust crates and common libraries that support building Copland ASPs and AMs in Rust
+A repository to hold Rust crates and common libraries that support building Copland ASPs and AMs (Attestation Managers) in Rust